-- Founding Diplomates

-- De facto Diplomates

-- Re-certification of Diplomates

-- Diplomates of non-EBVS® recognised Colleges ("Diplomates by equivalent exam").

-- Veterinarians internationally recognised in the field of a College, when applying to sit the College's examination without prior completion of a Residency programme.
+- Founding Diplomates - De facto Diplomates - Diplomates of non-EBVS[®] recognised Colleges ("Diplomates by equivalent exam"). - Veterinarians internationally recognised in the field of a College, when applying to sit the College's examination without prior completion of a Residency programme.

-This form below should be completed and returned by email to the EBVS® Secretariat (for Founding diplomates; info@ebvs.eu) or to the College (for other categories; email College Secretary).
+This form below should be completed and returned by email to the EBVS[®] Secretariat (for Founding diplomates; info@ebvs.eu) or to the College (for other categories; email College Secretary).

+Name of applicant:

+Title of speciality:

+Position for which applying:

+Founding □

+De Facto □

+By equivalent exam □

+Internationally recognised □

-Name of applicant: Title of speciality: Position for which applying: Founding \square De Facto \square Re-evaluation \square By equivalent exam \square Internationally recog nised 🗌 1.
-In what capacity do you know the applicant?
+1. In what capacity do you know the applicant?

 It is not allowed that the referee is a relative or partner (business or social) of the applicant.
-One referee should be an EBVS® - recognised Diplomate from the same country and of the same spe If there are no professionally qualified persons in the applicant's country or speciality, specialist other disciplines or a senior colleague (e.g. Head of Department, Dean) may act as a referee.
-Or academic colleague at the same institute may provide a reference. ciality. s in 2.
-How long have you known the applicant's work?
-A referee must normally have known the applicant for the five-year period prior to application/application that the applicant is offering as experience in their speciality.
-A professional and not personal reference is required.
-I know the applicant personally by reputation 3.
-List the criteria by which, in your opinion, the applicant is maintaining their EBVS® Specialist The EBVS® expects that all Specialists have: status. been practising (through practice, teaching and research) their speciality for at least 60% of their time (24 hours per week), for the last 5 years; demonstrated satisfactory moral and ethical standing in the profession; practised scientific, evidence-based veterinary medicine, which complies with animal welfare legislation. promoted continuous improvement in the quality and standard of specialist practice promoted continuous improvement in the quality and standard of specialist practice communicated effectively with the public and with professional colleagues.
-I confirm that I have read the applicant's application form.
-I signify below my whole-hearted support for this application for.
-Any other comment: Signature: Name (in capital letters): Date:
+One referee should be an EBVS[®] - recognised Diplomate from the same country and of the same speciality.
+If there are no professionally qualified persons in the applicant's country or speciality, specialists in other disciplines or a senior colleague (e.g. Head of Department, Dean) may act as a referee.
+Only one academic colleague at the same institute may provide a reference.

+2. How long have you known the applicant's work?

+A referee must normally have known the applicant for the five-year period prior to application/reapplication that the applicant is offering as experience in their speciality.
+A professional and not a personal reference is required.

+I know the applicant personally by reputation

+3. List the criteria by which, in your opinion, the applicant is maintaining their EBVS[®] Specialist status.
+The EBVS[®] expects that all Specialists have:

+• been practising (through practice, teaching and research) their speciality for at least 60% of their time (24 hours per week), for the last 5 years; • demonstrated satisfactory moral and ethical standing in the profession; • practised scientific, evidence-based veterinary medicine, which complies with animal welfare legislation. • promoted continuous improvement in the quality and standard of specialist practice • communicated effectively with the public and with professional colleagues. • I confirm that I have read the applicant's application form. • I signify below my whole-hearted support for this application for.

+Any other comment:

+Signature: Name (in capital letters): Date: